top of page

 My foray into legal recruiting was with a large firm where we focused on placing attorneys from one large law firm into another.
 The primary motivation for such moves was easy to anticipate because it was nearly always the same: financial arbitrage.

-However, having run a small, elite legal recruiting firm that specializes specifically in recruiting partners and groups away from BigLaw, and placing them with smaller firms, has proven that such moves are almost never based on the money-motive.
+However, my experience running a small, elite legal recruiting firm focused on moving partners and groups out of BigLaw and placing them with smaller firms has shown that these moves are almost never motivated primarily by money.

 Moves to smaller platforms are driven by autonomy, culture, lifestyle and myriad other factors that are idiosyncratic to each partner, group and firm.